 If you have a computer with an Intel Core i7-4770K processor and 4GB RAM, you’ll usually get at least 30 FPS in most PC games.
 However, if you have an AMD FX-4300 CPU with 8GB RAM, your FPS will usually be around 40+.

 Intel vs AMD CPU architecture

 You can’t go wrong with either processor (Intel or AMD), but there are some differences.
-Intel has a higher clock speed and lowers power consumption, while AMD has a lower clock speed but is faster at multitasking.
+Intel has a higher clock speed and lower power consumption, while AMD has a lower clock speed but is faster at multitasking.

 What you need to do is make sure that the processor you choose will handle your workload.
-If you’re working on Adobe Creative Suite (often recommended for graphic design), then an Intel Core i7-4770K might be ideal.
+If you’re working on Adobe Creative Suite (often recommended for graphic design), an Intel Core i7-4770K might be ideal.
 On the other hand, if you’re doing video editing or virtual reality, then an AMD FX-4300 would be better for you.

 Ultimately, it all comes down to what your needs are.

 Intel processors are produced on a 22nm lithography, while AMD processors are fabbed on a 32nm lithography.
 This means that Intel processors are smaller, more power-efficient, and less expensive to produce.